transdigiware/blockchain/howto/ibp-console-join-network.md

 1. Navigate to the **Channels** tab.
 2. Click **Create channel**.
 The create channel panel will open.
 From here, you will perform all of the steps to create your channel.
-3. On the **Prerequisites** screen, you can decide whether or not you want to specify any **Advanced channel configuration** options.
+3. On the **Prerequisites** panel, you can decide whether or not you want to specify any **Advanced channel configuration** options.
 See [Advanced options](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-update-channel-available-parameters-advanced) to learn more.
 For the purposes of this tutorial, we'll assume you don't want to specify any advanced channel configuration options, so click **Next**.
 4. On the **Channel details** page, give you channel a name and specify the ordering service the channel will be hosted on.
 In this tutorial, our channel is called `channel2` while the ordering service is called `Ordering Service`.
 5. On the **Organizations** page, select the organizations who will be part of this channel.
 Since we have two organizations, select and add `Org1 MSP (org1msp)` and then `Org2 MSP (org2msp)`.
 After clicking **Add**, you can assign an organization a role on the channel.
 Because each channel must have at least one operator, make both organizations **Operator**.
 6. Next, choose a **Channel update policy** for the channel.
 This is the policy that will dictate how many organizations will have to approve updates to the channel configuration.
 As this channel includes two organizations, this policy should be `2 out of 2`, meaning both organizations have to approve updates to the channel.
 As you add organizations to the channel, you should change this policy to reflect the needs of your use case.
 A sensible standard is to use a majority of organizations.
 For example, `3 out of 5`.